 Black Seed Oil Supplements

-Black seed oil supplements are available in a variety of forms that may be beneficial for different uses.
+Black seed oil supplements are available in a variety of forms that may be beneficial for different concerns.
 The most common therapeutic dose in the studies reviewed for this article was 2 grams per day.
 Human studies of black seed oil range from 8 weeks to 12 months of use.
 Safe doses go as high as 40 milligrams per kilogram of body weight.
-It is recommended to use black seed oil consistently for at least 8 weeks before re-checking thyroid, blood sugar or cholesterol lab work.
+It is recommended to use black seed oil consistently for at least eight weeks before re-checking thyroid, blood sugar, or cholesterol lab work.

-- Liquid: Black seed oil itself can be taken orally in liquid form, such as this cold-pressed version from Kiva.
-Approximately ½ teaspoon contains a 2 gram dose.
+- Liquid: Black seed oil itself can be taken orally in liquid form, such as this cold-pressed version from Prime Natural.
+Approximately 2 ml contains a 2 gram dose.
 The oil can also be added to a carrier oil and massaged into the scalp for hair benefits, or applied directly to problem areas of the skin.
+I will say that it’s not the most pleasant tasting liquid, to say the least. 🙂 Most people who have tried it use the word “motor oil” to describe the taste, texture and smell.
+Please do not add it to your smoothies unless you want to ruin them, haha! #thingsIlearnedthehardway

 I find black seed oil to be incredibly interesting, with an intriguing history and science behind it.
-It seems to hold some promise as one piece of the thyroid health puzzle in its ability to balance thyroid hormones, treat infection, and stabilize blood sugar and cholesterol.
-Since the studies in people with Hashimoto’s are still quite limited, it would be wonderful to see more research on this topic, in the years to come.
+It holds promise as one piece of the thyroid health puzzle, in its potential to support healthy thyroid hormone production, support the body’s natural defense against certain infections, promote blood sugar balance, and support healthy cholesterol levels.
 If I come across any other important studies, I will be sure to write about them on this blog.

-For more information regarding addressing your personal root causes of Hashimoto’s, see my book Hashimoto’s Protocol, and for recipe ideas that are thyroid supportive, check out Hashimoto’s Food Pharmacology.
+For more information regarding addressing your personal root causes of Hashimoto’s, see my book Hashimoto’s Protocol, and for recipe ideas that are thyroid supportive, check out my cookbook Hashimoto’s Food Pharmacology: Nutrition Protocols and Healing Recipes to Take Charge of Your Thyroid Health.
+If you believe your adrenals are part of your Hashimoto’s root causes, I’d also recommend checking out my newest book, Adrenal Transformation Protocol.

 I wish you all the best on your healing journey!